Brooklinellcstorecom/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ## Prepaid JetBrains-hosted build agents
 {product="tcc"}

-Another improvement related to build agents is an alternative pricing model: now, JetBrains-hosted agents can be prepaid for the following month.
+Another improvement related to build agents is an alternative pricing model: now, JetBrains-hosted agents can be prepaid on a monthly basis.
 This option is the most convenient if you run a lot of builds on agents of certain types (6 or more hours a workday).
 As JetBrains-hosted agents are charged per build time, some customers could greatly benefit from paying a fixed amount of credits monthly, without caring about the builds' duration.

+Note that while the builds' duration is not limited, their concurrent number is.
+For example, if you prepay for 2 Linux Small cloud agents, only a maximum of 2 of those types of agents can be running concurrently with the prepaid rate.
+Any further concurrent builds on the same type will revert to the per-minute pricing.

 To prepay JetBrains-hosted agents, go to **Administration | Subscription &amp; Resources** , click **Buy agents** under the _Per-Month Agents_ section, and choose an [instance type](supported-platforms-and-environments.md#JetBrains-Hosted+Agents) you want to acquire.
 You can also define how many instances of this type can be run in parallel.